antronerds/r2-training-courses/docs/Methylation_analysis.md

 **4)** A next webpage will be opened on a new internet tab.
-To visualize and sort better, scroll down to Table "Adjustable settings".
-Select "Box plot" on Field "Graph type", "median (numeric Y)" on Field "Order Groups By" and "Color by Track" on Field "Color mode".
-Click "Submit" Button to update the scatter plot of a single expression data by a tissue type (in Figure 6-4).
+To visualize and sort better.
+CLick on the gear icon on the left side of the plot.
+Select "Box plot" on Field "Graph type" in case it not selected by default, "median (numeric Y)" on Field "Order Groups By" and "Color by Track" on Field "Color mode" and untick the checkbox at "add scatter" Click the "redraw" Button to update the box plot of a single expression data by a tissue type (in Figure 6-4).

 ![](_static/images/Methylation/fig6-4a.png)